HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Maximum of the log-likelihood function

+Below we list the C++ code, which computes the value of the log-likelihood for given parameters (\textit{loglikelihood.cc}):

-An $\H$-matrix contains many sub-blocks, which can be well approximated by low-rank matrices.
-How to compute these low-rank approximations?
-The truncated singular value decomposition is accurate, but very slow.
-HLIBpro uses the Adaptive Cross Approximation method (ACA) \cite{TyrtyshACA} and its improved modifications such as ACA+ and HACA \cite{ACA, ACA2, HACA}. \begin{defi} Let $\R \in \RR^{p \times q}$, then factorization
+\paragraph{Rank-$k$ Adaptive Cross Approximation (ACA):} An $\H$-matrix contains many sub-blocks, which can be well approximated by low-rank matrices.
+These low-rank approximations can be computed accurately by truncated singular value decomposition (SVD), but it is very slow.
+HLIBpro uses the Adaptive Cross Approximation method (ACA) \cite{TyrtyshACA} and its improved modifications such as ACA+ and HACA \cite{ACA, ACA2, HACA}.